Vonng/pigsty/docs/PGSQL-PITR.md

   - '00 01 * * 2,3,4,5,6,7 postgres /pg/bin/pg-backup'
 ```

-And with a 14 day time retention policy, backup in last two weeks will be kept. but beware this guarteen a week's PITR period.
+And with a 14-day time retention policy, backup in the last two weeks will be kept.
+But beware, this guarantees a week's PITR period only.

 ```yaml
 pgbackrest_repo:                  # pgbackrest repo: https://pgbackrest.org/configuration.html#section-repository=